wigy/chronicles_of_grunt/README.md

 ### Task: `release`

 Run all checks for code and then update README.md file and the version.
+You can disable some checks by adding them as separate arguments each: `verify`, `todo`, `files`, `test`.
+It is also possible to disable two other standard steps `dist` and `docs`.

 ### Task: `docs`